drunomics/nuxtjs-drupal-ce/README.md

 Note: The `error` parameter is optional and can be omitted.

+## Handling form submissions

+The module provides a server middleware that handles form submissions sent via `POST` requests.

+To skip the form handler, add a `x-drupalce-skip-form-handler: true` header to the `POST` request.

 ## Previous options not supported in 2.x version

 The following options were support in 1.x but got dropped: